 Dave and Zoë are seven time cabaret dance champions and finalists on America’s Got Talent

 They have taught and performed their unique style of acrobatic dance in over 30 countries and over 6 continents for various dance festivals, salsa congresses, cruises and night clubs.
 Their duo work includes 28 different choreographies and their collaborations include: New York Knicks Half-Time Show, Circus Bella, Bindlestiff Family Circus, Trolley Dances SF, World Country Dance Championships, New England Circus Center for the Arts.
 They have produced full evening theatrical shows at Hard Rock Cafe Singapore, Rocking Horse Ranch family resort in upstate NY, and Dollar For Dogs fundraiser in Anchorage Alaska.
-The company has been together twelve years.
+The company has been together eighteen years.

 Dave Paris is a seven time cabaret dance champion, a finalist on America’s Got Talent, and co-director of the acrobatic dance company Paradizo Dance with Zoë Klein.
 He has performed in over 30 salsa dance congresses around the world and has produced 13 instructional dvds in latin dance and partner acrobatics.
 He specializes in blending partner acrobatics with latin and contemporary dance.
 Dave is a certified facilitator in Non-Violent Communication and practitioner of Transformative Mediation.